Young

 I encourage this whenever I see it happening.
 I never ask, "What is it?"
 I say, "Wow!
 This looks neat.
 Could you tell me more about it?
 Very young children often have a very rich imaginative story.
 The more questions I ask, the more their imagination produces new scenarios.
 You can watch amazing brain development. |

 The imagination is the human mind's greatest attribute.
 It distinguishes us from every other living thing on earth.
 A child of course has the instinct to imitate, just as every juvenile animal does, but with humans, the brain soon discovers that imitation is a form of pretending.
 Once it learns how much fun it is to pretend, the human brain also has the instinct to entrain itself endlessly with games of imagination.
 This develops our survival skills and becomes the most important way that the human brain becomes intelligent.
 We can learn to predict things that we have never observed.
-By inventing scenarios, we can invent, improve our living conditions, and we can remain safe as well as happier in new situations because we have imagined them in advance.
+By inventing scenarios, we can improve our living conditions, avoid hazards, and we can remain safe and happier in new situations because we have imagined them in advance.

 Drawing from the imagination is a very effective practice for the young brain.
 I believe it is one of best ways to build intelligence.
 The drawings reveal new scenarios to think about.
 They extend a child's attention span.
 While drawing from imagination, the child is developing and recording a complex narrative that the child can see, modify, elaborate, talk about, and so on.
 Many careers are based on planning that requires all kinds of imaginary preplanning.
 When this part of the brain is formed in childhood, the adult will have a most valuable resource.
 Good thinking habits that are formed in childhood do not need to be corrected later because the best thinking habits include built-in strategies of self-correction.